Oriel Park: Ground developments

-Pitch battle
+Legal issues

 In 2014, a legal dispute arose between the new owners of Dundalk and the previous owner, Gerry Matthews, over the lease of the ground.
 After the transfer of the club to the new company Dundalk Town FC Limited in 2012, Matthews' company held onto the ground lease and retained ownership of the Youth Development Centre (YDC), built in 2010.
 This prevented the club's new owners from carrying out any more than basic maintenance at the ground and also meant that the YDC remained unused.
 Matthews sought €250,000 from the club for the lease and the YDC, threatening to demolish the latter for scrap if there was no agreement.
 In addition, some €430,000 in development levies remained owed to Louth County Council, which the new owners stated they should not be liable for.
 The dispute, which also involved the Casey Family Trust, as the situation was in breach of the terms of the lease, lasted for over three years.
 It was eventually resolved in early 2017 and the club regained control of the ground lease.